bit-soul/brc-soul/README.md

           "desc": "vc-desc",            //optional VC description
-          "icon": "ordi://53098586",    //optional VC icon, may be stored in ipfs, http, ordi and so on "xuri": "external json"       //optional extended VC attribute, may be stored in ipfs, http, ordi and so on "level": 5,                   //optional VC level
+          "icon": "ordi://53098586",    //optional VC icon, may be stored in ipfs, http, ordi and so on "xuri": "external json"       //optional extended VC attribute, may be stored in ipfs, http, ordi and so on "time": 1706146997,           //optional sign and issue time, diffrent from mint time "level": 5,                   //optional VC level
           "score": 100,                 //optional VC score
           "todid": number,              //optional only allow specified did to mint